-11.7.5 Business Expenses
+11.3.20 Business Expenses

-Requests for reimbursement of other expenses (room rentals, storage space, etc.) must be accompanied by a detailed explanation.
-Prior approval must be obtained from the traveler's unit head whenever possible.
-The preferred method of payment is a check request.
+Requests for reimbursement of other expenses (e.g., the rental of meeting rooms, storage space, or the purchase of special transportation) must be accompanied by a detailed explanation.
+Prior approval must be obtained from the traveler's Dean, Director or Department Head whenever possible.